AnnikaNoren/dsc-postgrad_House-Price-Prediction/README.md

 The target variable shows that there are some outliers in the data, which are homes that were sold at much higher prices than most of the other homes in the dataset.

-I used 33 columns for my analysis, which included variables about the age and quality of the house, the total size of both the lot and the house itself, the number of bedrooms and bathrooms, and additional features like any porch, garage, basement, etc.
+I used 33 columns for my analysis, which included variables about:

+    - the age and quality of the house
+    - the total size of both the lot and the house itself
+    - the number of bedrooms and bathrooms
+    - additional features like porches, garages, basements, etc.

 ## Data Preparation